Low-frequency, high-stakes

 Before you enter low-signal areas

-Parks Canada warns that cell coverage is limited in Banff National Park.
+Parks Canada warns that cell coverage is not reliable throughout Banff National Park.
 Before a lake drive, bike ride, hike, or scenic detour, save the offline pieces you need: route, parking/washroom plan, emergency contacts, hotel address, medication/allergy information, and the fallback meeting point.

 With kids or older visitors

-Save the nearest washroom, hospital map, hotel address, and parking location before the group leaves town.
+Save the nearest washroom, hospital map, hotel address, parking location, and a named meeting point before the group leaves town.

 Bike or trail day